-Example: If the retail price of the book is $15, and you spent $7 to have the book made by Piscataqua Press, then you profit the full $8 from the sale.
+Example: If the retail price of the book is $15, and you spent $7 to have the book printed, then you profit the full $8 from the sale.

-* If the book sells in RiverRun Bookstore, you make 70% of the bookstore profit.
+* If the book sells in RiverRun Bookstore, you make 70% of the retail price.

 * If the book sells online, you receive 70% of the net profit, we receive the other 30%.
 The net profit is the retail price of the book less printer, shipping, and vendor fees (Amazon, the distributor, etc.).
 Six months after the publication of the book, you will receive your first royalty.
 This will continue quarterly from that point on.